serpapi/serpapi-javascript/examples/node/basic_js_node_14_up/README.md

-# Node.js pagination JavaScript (CommonJS) example
+# Basic JavaScript example for Node.js 14 and newer

 ## Usage